 For any student going away, to any location, you need to make an appointment with your doctor at least 6 weeks prior to departure.
 This is a good time for your annual check-up to ensure you have no new health concerns.
 During the appointment make sure to talk about any current and on-going health conditions and how studying abroad might impact your health.

-• Talk to your physician about getting a supply of your prescription medication to last the entire time that you are abroad.
-However, be aware that many countries will only allow quantities of medication for personal use.
+- Talk to your physician about getting a supply of your prescription medication to last the entire time that you are abroad if legal.
+However, be aware that many countries will only allow quantities of medication for a specific time.

-• Pack your prescription medications, in original containers, in your carry-on luggage.
+- Pack your medications in your carry-on luggage.
 Do not pack the medications in your checked luggage.

 Accessibility